Phone: 507-384-8541

 Climate change becomes increasingly obvious; violence, wars, and the war on the environment continue to escalate, and the incoming government is not a cause for encouragement.
 Refugees, wars, refusal of refugees, pictures of hurt and hungry children – these are our daily news.
 The human capacity to cause suffering is unavoidable.
 The arctic is sixty degrees above normal now; the summer saw unprecedented wildfires and droughts, and I was grateful to be in a place where climate change meant only fierce storms, fallen trees, raging rivers and floods, and ruined crops.
 The conflict between corporate greed and a culture based in the earth is playing itself out at Standing Rock, and still unfinished.
 In a small way I participated in that, first organizing prayer vigil support at home, then spending five days at the Standing Rock camps, joining in prayers and also sitting with other Buddhists.
 I expect to return when needed, and I do expect we will be needed again.

 The plan of offering an example of community based in practice with the earth seems like it belongs to a gentler time, with slower change.
-The other side of the vision – allying with trees, mountains, and forces larger than human – becomes essential, and that is where most of my time has gone this 2016-08-01-14-57-51year.
+The other side of the vision – allying with trees, mountains, and forces larger than human – becomes essential, and that is where most of my time has gone this year.
 In July, a wilderness retreat with David Loy and Johann Robinson led to profoundly deepened understanding of communicating and allying with the nonhumans – especially mountains and alpine flowers.
 My following visit to the Black Hills was more of the same, and forging a conscious alliance.
 This is the work difficult to discuss, that gives Mountains and Waters Alliance its name.
 If there is any hope in this time, it lies in giving up the illusion that humans are separate, better, or in control, and in casting our lot with all sentient beings.

 A brief report on activities: